suezaan/suezaan.github.io/_pages/about.md

 I am particularly interested in using **brain/body signals to explain and predict well-being and health outcomes** spanning from mental health to neurodevelopmental disorders.
 As a researcher, my long-term goal as a researcher is to facilitate access to effective interventions and guide personalized treatment helpful for at-risk population of health diseases.

-To do this, I use various neural and physiological data of all kinds including magnetic resonance imaging (MRI), electroencephalogram (EEG) and heart rate along with data-driven methods such as subtyping, community detection algorithms, predictive modeling and representational similarity analysis.
+To do this, I use various neural and physiological data of all kinds including magnetic resonance imaging (MRI), electroencephalogram (EEG) and heart rate along with **machine learning, predictive modeling, subtyping, and topological data analysis**.

 <br/>